cloudmesh-community/fa19-516-169/project/report.md

 ## Work Breakdown Structure

 This is intended WBS and schedule.
 This can change as we proceed as the proposed plan below and will evolve.

 1. Week of 28th Oct: Architecture, Design finalization.
 1. Week of 4th Nov:

 * API signature definition and scope freeze (This should define how many APIs will be)
 * Environment creation and Code Framework Creation (Skeleton, stub and dummy test cases)

-1. Week of 11th Nov:  Selected APIs for  'VM'
+1. Week of 11th Nov:  Selected APIs for VM
-1. Week of 18th Nov:  Selected APIs for 'Image'
+1. Week of 18th Nov:  Selected APIs for Image
-1. Week of 25th Nov:  Selected APIs for 'Security'
+1. Week of 25th Nov:  Selected APIs for Security
 1. Week of 2nd Dec:

    * Buffer